 Make a Succulent Cornucopia

 A succulent cornucopia makes a refreshing update on the traditional Thanksgiving centerpiece, and then after the holiday, you can remove the plants and pot them.
-As early as midsummer, craft stores begin stocking holiday containers like this wicker cornucopia (also available online).
+As early as midsummer, craft stores begin stocking holiday containers like this wicker cornucopia (find it online).
 It's 18-inches from tip to front and the opening is 10.5 inches in diameter.
 If you can't find one that large, simply scale down your plant selections.

 I took it to the nursery and went up and down the aisles muttering, "Succulents that look like fruit."
 Surprisingly, I found quite a few.
 Then at the supermarket, I sorted through gourds for "the best bottoms"---because that's what would show.
 I also bought a bag of in-shell nuts.